-She would come back though under the spotlights with the 1987 released ‘Everlasting’ album, including her cover version of Bruce Springsteen‘s ‘Pink Cadillac’ along with producers David Cole and Robert Clivilles of the C&C Music Factory fame.
-The following decade seeing her giving rendition of standards of her dad and scoring her biggest success ever in an album titled ‘Unforgettable… With Love’.
+She would come back under the spotlights though with the 1987 released ‘Everlasting’ album.
+And more precisely with her cover version of Bruce Springsteen‘s ‘Pink Cadillac’.
+With thanks to producers David Cole and Robert Clivilles of the C&C Music Factory fame.
+The following decade seeing her giving rendition of standards of her dad.
+And, by that, scoring her biggest success ever in an album titled ‘Unforgettable… With Love’.

-Natalie, who cancelled several events due to ongoing health issues, died, aged 65, on the evening of Dec.
+In December 2015, Natalie Cole cancelled several events due to ongoing health issues.
+She sadly died on the evening of Dec.
 31, 2015 at Cedars-Sinai Medical Center in Los Angeles, CA. from congestive heart failure.
+She was 65.

-We would like to express our deepest condolences to her family and friends.
+Indamixworldwide would like to express their deepest condolences to her family and friends.